 To do this, you should email your appeal request as outlined in your Administrative Review feedback email.
 The relevant fee will then be raised on your account which must be paid online prior to the appeal submission deadline.

-The appeal fee is £52 per exam and the appeal submission deadline for the September 2019 session is 13 November 2019.
+The appeal fee is £52 per exam and the appeal submission deadline for the December exam session is 15 February.
 Your request to appeal will then be forwarded to the Committee for consideration.